Medical Compression Stockings

 - Non-irritating and smooth flat toe seams reduce irritation and pressure on sensitive toes and skin.

 - Feature dense padding in the foot, heel and toe to reduce friction and provide cushioning for extra comfort.

 Do I need a Doctor’s referral?

 Medical compression stockings of 20mmHg or higher need to be prescribed by your Family Doctor.
 Because they are used for the treatment of different medical conditions, your Family Doctor must be consulted before you wear compression stockings.
 Even if there are many benefits, there are still some contraindications to wearing medical compression stockings.
 Prescriptions must be renewed on an annual basis and your Doctor must review if the treatment is still necessary.
 We have specific prescription pads for our Medical Compression Stockings that we can gladly provide you or fax to your Family Doctor.

-Most third party insurance plans cover compression stockings; however, you must verify the details of your plan prior to purchase.
-Some plans only cover medical grade strength while most coverage plans require a doctor’s prescription and referral.
+Most third party insurance plans cover compression stockings.
+Some cover a percentage while other offer an amount.
+Most insurance companies will cover up to 6-8 pairs/ calendar year.
+You must verify the details of your plan as all plans are different.
+Some plans only cover medical grade strength while most coverage plans require a doctor’s prescription and a diagnosis.